Best binoculars 2024: Top picks for stargazing, wildlife, birding and more

 The bottom line

-🔎 Celestron SkyMaster 25x100 Binocular These heavy-hitters are certainly not for the uninitiated binoculars-users.
+🔎 Celestron SkyMaster 25x100 Binocular: These heavy-hitters are certainly not for uninitiated.
 We think these are more akin to two 100mm refractor telescopes stuck together as they have an enormous reach.
-They're our favorites for large astronomy binoculars, and with proper care, they could give you decades of joyful stereoscopic star-hopping. ★★★★
+They're our favorite large astronomy binoculars, and with proper care, they could give you decades of joyful stereoscopic star-hopping. ★★★★

 The Celestron SkyMaster 25x100 are our top pick for large astronomy binoculars.
-They act much like two 100mm (4-inch) refractor telescopes set up side-by-side, with built-in image-erecting prisms and eyepieces that rotate independently through 450 degrees rather than the combined central focus knob that you get on traditional binoculars.
-They also have a 15mm eye relief, which is just enough to get away with using them with glasses.
+They act like two 100mm (4-inch) refractor telescopes set up side-by-side, with built-in image-erecting prisms and eyepieces that rotate independently through 450 degrees rather than the combined central focus knob that you get on traditional binoculars.
+They also have a 15mm eye relief, which is just enough to comfortably use them with glasses.

-The result is breathtaking images of the night sky.
-You'll be able to pick out clusters of galaxies like the Leo Triplets, see Jupiter's atmospheric belts and catch the Sagittarius star cloud (also known as Messier 24).
+During our Celestron SkyMaster 25x100 review, we were impressed with the breathtaking images of the night sky they provided.
+We were able to pick out clusters of galaxies like the Leo Triplets, Jupiter's atmospheric belts and the Sagittarius star cloud (also known as Messier 24).
 The multi-coated optics produce bright, clear views through the unusually large objective lens diameters.

 Swipe to scroll horizontally